The 2026 Seoul International Conference on Linguistics

 Registration Fees

-- Pay the registration fee in person at the registration desk during the conference.
+- International Attendees: Pay by cash in person at the registration desk during the conference.

-- Transfer the registration fee to the following bank account:
+- Domestic Attendees: Transfer to the following bank account

 Account Holder: The Linguistic Society of Korea (예금주: 한국언어학회)